lu-harr/marcse_artemisinin/README.md

 ### TODOs

 - write down equations for existing binomial model and for extensions
-- put some links into README
-- think about partner drugs
 - think about how partner drug outputs combine with K13 outputs to make “overall ACT molecular resistance map”
-- fix up stable transmission mask … check if Jen is working with something specific
-- need some figures showing parameter posteriors